Lockheed Martin Corporation

 spk12: Good morning.

-spk02: Yeah, it's a good question.
+spk04: Yeah, it's a good question.
 You know, Rob, our visibilities were going throughout the year, and I made a few comments, public comments in the quarter that we were looking at potentially at some shortfalls.
 And partly that was due to the strong performance that we saw in the fourth quarter.
 Ultimately, the supply chain delivered, I think, for the most part.
-There are still some pockets that we've seen, particularly where it was impacted the most was at MFC and RMS.
+There are still some pockets that that we've seen, particularly where it was impacted the most was at MFC and RMS.
 Both of them had some continuing lingering issues that continue to plague us.
-The on-time delivery performance really didn't get any better from Q4 and really what we saw in the back half of last year.
-So, you know, as we expected, really going back to when we reset expectations in the second quarter of 2022, we're really not expecting any type of significant recovery to the end of the year as we go into 2024.
+On-time delivery performance really didn't get any better from Q4 and really what we saw in the back half of last year.
+So as we expected, really going back to when we reset expectations in the second quarter of 2022, we're really not expecting any type of significant recovery to the end of the year as we go into 2024.
 So it was essentially more of the same in the first quarter from what we saw previously.

 spk12: Thank you.
-The next question is from Kai VanRoemer from TD Cowan.
+The next question is from Kai van Roemer from TD Cowan.
 Please go ahead.

-spk12: Thank you, and the next question is from Ron Epstein from Bank of America Securities.
+spk12: Thank you.
+And the next question is from Ron Epstein from Bank of America Securities.
 Please go ahead.

-spk10: Hey, good morning, guys.
+spk09: Hey, good morning, guys.
 Good morning.
 Question for you, maybe a bigger picture question.
-Secretary Kendall was out talking about NGAD and kind of restructuring that program so that more of the IP is owned by the DOD and having this constant re-competition of contractors and so on and so forth.
+Secretary Kendall was out talking about NGAD and kind of restructuring that program so that more of the IP is owned by, the DOD and having this constant re-competition of contractors and so on and so forth.
 How does that factor into how you think about that business model?
 Does that really change anything?
 I don't know if you could kind of speak about that.

 spk12: Thank you.
 The next question is from Pete Skibitsky from Allenbeck Global Advisors.
 Please go ahead.

-spk14: Hey, good morning, everyone.
+spk13: Hey, good morning, everyone.
 Jim, I was just wondering if you could add some more color on sort of where Lockheed stands with hypersonics, just in light of the changes made to Arrow and your Hawk variant.
 Obviously, CPS looks good.
 I don't know how big that could be, but could you walk us through maybe where you're at today in hypersonics and with the program changes where things could go, how big it could get?
 Thanks.

 spk12: The next question is from Miles Walton from Wolf Research.
 Please go ahead.